 Sleep plays a critical role to optimize hormones naturally .
 In fact, some researchers say sleep is more important to hormone health than diet or exercise.
 Your body produces the greatest amounts of hGH, IGF-1, and testosterone while you sleep.

 Insulin and cortisol levels are also low during sleep since you are fasting and you are recovering from stress.
 You can augment natural GH production by taking hormone boosting supplements at bedtime.
 Sleep 7 to 8 hours a night.
-See How To Sleep Better and Boost Hormones.
+See How To Boost HGH With Better Sleep.